velascoandres/excalibur/README.md

 ## API REST

-Like `Django-Rest-Framework` you can get a generic API for an especific `entity`, so you need to extends your controller class from ``ApiController``, But your controller class needs to make use of the following classes:
+One of the strongest features of this library is to implement an API-REST quickly.
+To do this, you must first consider implementing the following classes:

+* Entity
+* Service
+* DTO
+* Controller

+#### Create entity class with extends from `AbstractEntity`

-If you want the entity has an auntoincremental id column, createdAt, updatedAt columns, you need to extends from `AbstractEntity`
+If you want the entity has an auntoincremental id column, createdAt, updatedAt columns.

 ```typescript
 import {AbstractEntity} from '@pimba/excalibur/lib';